Chasing Brown Smallmouth Bass

 Alex was traveling to Erie, PA from the middle of the state.
 He was traveling around catching smallmouth bass and had to give Erie a shot.
 After spending some time in Michigan catching smallies, Lake Erie was the next stop.
 Captain Mark showed him an amazing time catching numbers of bass.

 Late summer is a great time to fish Lake Erie.
-The next several months the smallmouth bass begin to feed heavily in prep for the winter months.
+For the next several months the smallmouth bass begins to feed heavily in prep for the winter months.
 If you are looking to have a blast, now is the time to come.
 Alex sure can agree to that.